davemoz/IXL-Design-System/README.md

 * `GET /v1/images/:file_key` - Render a frame from a specific Figma document and return a url to rendered image.

-* 'GET /v1/projects/:project_id/files' - Retrieve file from specific project, along with its nodes.
+* `GET /v1/projects/:project_id/files` - Retrieve file from specific project, along with its nodes.